 - Divorce Logistics

-Separating or divorcing couples often need a safe, neutral space and a skilled professional, like Nicole, who can guide difficult but necessary conversations with less hostility and more productivity.
-Together, she will help you establish healthy, achievable boundaries and ground rules for communication.
-Nicole will help you build a new relationship with the person who was, or soon will be, your former spouse that can remain amicable and healthy even through divorce.
+Separating or divorcing couples often need a safe, neutral space and a skilled professional who can guide difficult but necessary conversations with less hostility and more productivity.
+Together, I will help you establish healthy, achievable boundaries and ground rules for communication.
+I will help you build a new relationship with the person who was, or soon will be, your former spouse that can remain amicable and healthy even through divorce.

 If you are going through a relationship transition and believe things could be calmer, easier (in any number of ways), or less isolating and hostile, now is the time to reach out.

-Going through divorce is like living through an earthquake, and coming out alive after the ground stops shaking.
+Going through a divorce is like living through an earthquake, and coming out alive after the ground stops shaking.
 But everything you knew and understood to be true has been turned upside down.
-Your life, and yourself, are fractured.
-And you scramble to regain some sense of control and understanding in this new reality, while having to figure out how to put things back together.
+Your life and yourself are fractured.
+And you scramble to regain some sense of control and understanding in this new reality while having to figure out how to put things back together.

 To make matters worse, you now live in an emotional paradox, with seemingly conflicting emotions existing at the same time within you.
 You might be feeling free and at the same time incredibly sad.
 Your grief will come with a sense of relief, maybe even joy, but you still find yourself crying randomly.
 You desperately want to be close to someone but you are afraid of getting near anyone.

 Divorce recovery will help you make sense of what you are feeling and put the pieces of your life back together.
-You can learn how to navigate old and new relationships, while building more confidence and trust in yourself.
-An experienced guide will show you a path through the fractures and aftershocks, and lead you into a new life, full of joy, purpose and wholeness, through the process of divorce counseling.
+You can learn how to navigate old and new relationships while building more confidence and trust in yourself.
+As an experienced guide, I will show you a path through the fractures and aftershocks, and lead you into a new life, full of joy, purpose, and wholeness, through the process of divorce counseling.